Newsletter DAVERIO1933

 Lo shop online è temporaneamente sospeso per la pausa estiva e tornerà operativo il 26 agosto.

-Brown Diamonds, Every Shade of an Unusual Gem
+Brown Diamonds, all the Shades of an Unusual Gem

-brown diamonds, Brown Diamonds, Every Shade of an Unusual Gem
+brown diamonds, Brown Diamonds, all the Shades of an Unusual Gem

-While the most renowned diamonds remain colorless, colored diamonds have also become popular; among them are brown diamonds, also called brown diamonds.
-These stones have a distinctive history that brought them to public attention, making them standouts in high jewelry.
+While the most well-known diamonds remain colorless, colored ones have also become popular: among these are brown diamonds, also known as brown diamonds.
+These stones have a unique history that has made them known to the public and protagonists of high jewelry.

 From Overlooked Stones to Star Gems: the Story of Brown Diamonds

-Brown diamonds are the most common among natural colored diamonds, while still being fairly rare.
-Their hue is due to the presence of nitrogen which, combined with other elements, gives the stone a shade that can range from yellow to brown.
-Because of their color, for a long time brown diamonds were used mostly in industry and not as gemstones for jewelry, for which colorless gems were preferred.
+The brown diamonds are the most common among natural colored diamonds, while still remaining quite rare.
+Their hue is due to the presence of nitrogen, which, combined with other elements, gives the stone a shade that can range from yellow to brown.
+Precisely because of their color, brown diamonds were for a long time used mostly in industry and not as precious stones for jewelry, for which colorless gems were preferred.

 Things changed in the 1980s with the development of the Argyle mine in northwestern Australia.
 This mine became famous worldwide for producing colored diamonds, especially pink, but also other hues, including brown.

-Brown diamonds thus became known to the general public, thanks also to effective communication strategies by major American jewelry producers.
-New terms began to be used to describe the shades of these stones: champagne, cognac, and chocolate were more evocative names that attracted people far more than the plain “brown.”
+The brown diamonds thus became known to the general public, thanks also to effective communication strategies of major American jewelry producers.
+They began to use other terms to define the shades of these stones: champagne, cognac, chocolate were more evocative names that attracted people much more than the simple “brown”.

 The definitive success of brown diamonds was cemented by the historic company LeVian, which in 2000 registered the trademark “Chocolate Diamonds,” chocolate diamonds, establishing precise requirements for these diamonds with particularly intense tones.